-The onus is on the Bidder to ensure that the proposal is delivered to the location above.
+The onus is on the Bidder to ensure that the proposal is delivered as instructed.
 Not complying with the above instructions may result in NRCan's inability to ascertain reception date and/or to consider the bid prior to contract award.
 Therefore, NRCan reserves the right to reject any proposal not complying with these instructions.

-2.1 Due to the nature of the bid solicitation, bids transmitted by facsimile or electronic mail to NRCan will not be accepted.
+Bids transmitted by facsimile to NRCan will not be accepted.

-3. Enquiries - Bid Solicitation
+3. ENQUIRIES - BID SOLICITATION

-All enquiries must be submitted in writing to the Contracting Authority no later than three (3) calendar days before the bid closing date.
+All enquiries must be submitted in writing to the Contracting Authority no later than ten (10) calendar days before the bid closing date.
 Enquiries received after that time may not be answered.